Search

 Meanwhile, Ellsworth had other goals.
 One was to return higher education to Hudson, something that had been lacking since Western Reserve College moved to Cleveland in 1882 and Western Reserve Academy went out of business in 1903.
 In 1910, for instance, he tried to get a state teacher’s college in Hudson.
 At the last minute, that college was granted to Kent, and today is Kent State University.
 Without a college, Ellsworth then settled on a preparatory school, and succeeded in gaining control of the old Western Reserve College campus in 1912.
 By 1916, he had succeeded in putting the current Western Reserve Academy in operation on the old site.

-Another attempt to help Hudson occurred in 1910, when Ellsworth joined forces with Caroline Baldwin Babcock to charter the Hudson Library and Historical Society in that year.
+Another attempt to help Hudson occurred in 1910, when Ellsworth collaborated with Caroline Baldwin Babcock to charter the Hudson Library and Historical Society in that year.
 He served as one of the original trustees of the library, and provided it with its first home, an old cheese factory which Ellsworth remodeled into the “Club House.”
 Today, that building is Hayden Hall of Western Reserve Academy, at the northwest corner of College and Aurora Streets.

-One of his final gifts to Hudson was the construction of the Clocktower, an original design which Ellsworth initially intended to be used as a fountain.
+One of his final gifts to Hudson was the construction of the Clocktower, an original design, which Ellsworth initially intended to be used as a fountain.
 Built in 1912, it has been one of the most enduring signs of Ellsworth’s memory in Hudson.

 James W. Ellsworth’s body was brought back to his hometown of Hudson and interred at Markillie Cemetery.
 A significant portion of his estate went to Western Reserve Academy, forming the core of that school’s endowment.